Story and photos by Dr. Michael Lim The Travelling Gourmet TM

 One unique feature of the Sacher is the Steinwasser’ ( Amethyst Water) for breakfast.
 Big pieces of purple amethyst are inside the water.
 Austrians believe that drinking “Stone-Water” is good for your health.
 I felt really, really good so it must work!
 The young Chef at the ‘Hot Station’ is very good.
 His Spanish Omelette a la minute & the ,,hart gekoechte Ei”(hard boiled egg) were superb.

-With the affable GM of the Hotel Sacher and super-Chefkonditor Alfred Buxbaum
+With the affable and warm hearted GM of the Hotel Sacher and skilful super-Chefkonditor Alfred Buxbaum

 In an exclusive interview, the dynamic Chefkonditor of “Das Original Sacher-Torte”, Alfred Buxbaum, explained, “The same top secret recipe since 1832 is used.
 The Sacher Torte is all made by hand and we make up to 1,200 a day!
 Celebrities like Michael Buble, Prince Albert of Monaco and Queen Elizabeth II love our Sacher Torte.
 Nicholas Cage stayed here for 6 weeks making a movie & he had Sacher Torte every day!”
 There is only ONE Original Sacher-Torte from the Hotel Sacher in Vienna and Salzburg!
 Beware of fakes!
 There is only one original The Travelling Gourmet TM…